Clone Saga: MC2

 The alternate future universe of MC2 Spider-Girl (May "Mayday" Parker) follows up on some events from this storyline.
-The series establishes that six months after Spider-Man: Revelations, Mongraine was tracked down by Peter's first clone Kaine, who rescued baby Mayday from her grip and returned her to her parents Peter Parker and Mary-Jane.
+The series establishes that six months after Spider-Man: Revelations, Alison Mongrain was tracked down by Peter's first clone Kaine, who rescued baby Mayday from her grip and returned her to her parents Peter Parker and Mary Jane Watson.
 Subsequently, she grows up to become Spider-Girl.

 The events of "The Final Chapter" (or more accurately, "The Gathering of Five") take place two years later.
 In the final battle at the conclusion of the MC2 version of the storyline, Norman Osborn dies and Peter loses one of his legs.

 Mayday generally wears a costume based on Ben Reilly's Spider-Man design.
 Elizabeth Tyne from The Lost Years had Ben's son, Reilly Tyne (Darkdevil).
 Felicity Hardy fights crime as The Scarlet Spider.
 Kaine is also a recurring character.

-Spider-Girl #44–50 and 52 focus on loose ends of the Clone Saga, such as Alison Mongraine planning to kill Normie Osborn, believing he could pose a threat to the child who was placed in her care.
-May reveals herself to Alison in order to save Normie.
-Alison is last seen in Spider-Girl #52.
+Spider-Girl #44–50 and 52 focus on loose ends of the Clone Saga, such as Alison Mongrain planning to kill Normie Osborn, believing he could pose a threat to the child who was placed in her care.
+May reveals herself to Mongrain to save Normie.
+Mongrain is last seen in Spider-Girl #52.
 Issue #44 saw Peter telling May about her Uncle Ben, but not that he was a clone.
 Overall, the issue recaps the Clone Saga storyline.
-There was to have been a panel with Ben Reilly in his Scarlet Spider outfit, but it was left out, hence the cover mentions him as The Scarlet Spider.
+There was to have been a panel with Ben Reilly in his Scarlet Spider outfit, but it was left out, hence the cover mentions him as the Scarlet Spider.